Guidomo10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds more permissions
-This script gives permissions to everybody to execute file This script ammowed only others to have all permissions
+This script gives permissions to everybody to execute file This script ammowed only others to have all permissions this script gives a specific permission to a file